allisterb/osiris/README.md

 [![img](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/allisterb/osiris/blob/master/notebooks/Overview.ipynb)

-osiris is a Python data processing and analysis environment for data-based computational conflict forecasting using very large datasets and graph-based queries and  methods and models and visualization powered by scalable graph databases.
+osiris is a Python data processing and analysis environment for data-based computational conflict forecasting using very large datasets and graph-based methods and models and visualization, powered by scalable graph databases.
 To get started see the [notebooks](https://github.com/allisterb/osiris/notebooks), and also the [wiki](https://github.com/allisterb/osiris/wiki) for more in-depth technical info.

 Information below is for my entry into the [TigerGraph Graph for All hackathon](https://graphforall.devpost.com/).